Ohiopyle Falls is located right in town.

 Head out of Fort Necessity, turn right, and continue for 5 minutes west on the National Pike.

-You will see a resort that looks more like an English Castle than something belonging in western Pennsylvania.
+You will see a resort perched up on the hillside that looks more like an English Castle than something belonging in western Pennsylvania.

-The Nemacolin Woodlands Resort covers 2,000 acres, and opportunities for activity are endless.
-Everything from golfing at Shepherd’s Rock, a Pete Dye course, to luxury spa and wine tasting activities, wildlife viewing and even Jeep off-roading adventures can be found at the resort.
+The Nemacolin Woodlands Resort spans 2,000 acres, and opportunities for activity are endless.
+Everything from golfing at Shepherd’s Rock, a Pete Dye course, to luxury spa and wine tasting activities, wildlife viewing, and even off-roading adventures in a Jeep can be found at the resort.

-Really, it’s even just a marvel to drive past on the National Pike, especially at night when it’s lit up, and admire the magnitude and beauty.
+Really, it’s even just a marvel to drive past on the National Pike, especially at night when it’s lit up, and admire the magnitude and beauty of the resort.

 Laurel Caverns

-30 minutes to the southwest, you will find Laurel Caverns, Pennsylvania’s largest known cave system.
+30 minutes to the southwest of Ohiopyle, you will find Laurel Caverns, Pennsylvania’s largest known cave system.

-There are 4 miles of caves to be explored, and both guided and self-guided tours.
+There are 4 miles of caves you can explore, through both guided and self-guided tours.
 These tours typically last about one hour.

-More rigorous tours are offered at certain times by reservation and can take 2-3 hours.
+More rigorous tours are offered at certain times by reservation and take between 2-3 hours.

 There are also opportunities for rappelling and a scenic lookout at the Caverns.